adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 **2. Structural modification tracking**

 The class maintains an integer `modCount` to track structural modifications, which is used to detect concurrent modifications during iteration.
 It is incremented every time an element is added or removed and its primary purpose is to support fail-fast behaviours in iterators:
--  When an iterator is created, it captures the current modCount:
+-  When an iterator is created, it captures the current `modCount`:
 ```java
 AbstractLinkedIterator(@Nullable E start) {
   expectedModCount = modCount;
   cursor = start;
 }
 ```
-- Every time the iterator perform an operation, it checks if the modCount has changed.
+- Every time the iterator perform an operation, it checks if the `modCount` has changed.
 If it has changed, it means the list was modified outside of the iterator so it throws an exception:
 ```java
 void checkForComodification() {
   if (modCount != expectedModCount) {